Stock events for Teleflex, Inc. (TFX)

 Ownership

-Teleflex Incorporated has a substantial institutional ownership, with 1037 institutional owners and shareholders holding a total of 64,210,771 shares, representing approximately 92.70% of the company's stock.
-Major institutional owners include T. Rowe Price Investment Management, Inc., BlackRock, Inc., Vanguard Group Inc, Janus Henderson Group Plc, Morgan Stanley and UBS Group AG.
-The largest individual shareholder is Lennox K. Black, owning 491,292 shares, representing 1.11% of the company.
+Teleflex Incorporated is a publicly traded company with a diverse ownership structure.
+Institutional investors hold the largest portion, ranging from approximately 67.08% to 86.2% of the company's stock.
+Insiders own about 0.42%, while retail and individual investors hold between 0.4% and 10.24%.
+Major institutional owners include T. Rowe Price Investment Management Inc., Blackrock Inc., Vanguard Group Inc., Janus Henderson Group Plc, Morgan Stanley, UBS Group AG, State Street Corp., Dimensional Fund Advisors Lp, Cooke & Bieler Lp, and Geode Capital Management, Llc.
+The largest individual shareholder is Lennox K. Black, owning 1.11% of the company's shares.

 Ask Our Expert AI Analyst